 Beech Mountain offers guests four restaurants, two sports shops, a slew of accommodation options, and 17 total trails—including three easy, seven medium, and four difficult slopes along with two freestyle terrain areas.

-This year also marks the reopening of the Beech Mountain Brewery, so if you're a fan of local brews, this resort is definitely worth checking out for the fresh beer alone!Continue to 5 of 6 below.
+The Beech Mountain Brewery is onsite, so if you're a fan of local brews, this resort is definitely worth checking out for the craft beer alone.Continue to 5 of 6 below.

 05 of 06